datpp/todo-list/note.md

 - I added eslint to make sure all developer follow rule for coding.
 - We can't fix all coding syntax at a time, so I added lint-staged to project to make sure we check syntax for feature commit only (only check syntax with modified file).
 - I added ability to develop module in both of javascript and typescript language (I prefer typescript rather than javascript es6).
-- I added axios and create httpClient and prefer all http request should run with httpClient, it will help us control the logic in/out request global by can control interceptors of axios.
+- I added axios and create httpClient and prefer all http request should run with httpClient, it will help us control the logic in/out request global by can control interceptors of axios. (see more at https://levelup.gitconnected.com/enhance-your-http-request-with-axios-and-typescript-f52a6c6c2c8e)
 - I added @redux/toolkit to use some hook helper like createEntityAdapter.
 - I added redux to this project to make centralize state throughout the app, I put all general setup for redux in /src/redux, and each module (app) will have /redux folder, where I use to define and provide the Action, Reducer, Epic & Selector for App, so module can communication with each other.
 See more at bellow for module (app) structure: